-Want to head to the beach from Bangkok but don’t fancy an over populated, busy and touristy beach resort full of loud music?
+Want to head to the beach from Bangkok but don’t fancy a busy and touristy beach resort full of loud music?
 We did, so we headed to Koh Kood dreaming of blue skies, pristine rainforest, crystal clear waters and lots of mouth watering vegan food.

 Here’s our vegan guide to Koh Kood to help you with your own Thai vegan travel adventure.

 The main transport hub for Koh Kood is the nearby town of Trat and below we’ve got the best suggestion for where you can stay before heading to Koh Kood, we love ‘slow travel’ and would rather spend time in each location we pass through rather than immediately heading to our next destination.

 You can travel to Trat from Bangkok by private taxi or minivan in around 5 hours and then head to the pristine and deserted beach resort 40 minutes east of town towards the Cambodian border, this is also the perfect option for those of you crossing the border into Thailand from Koh Kong in Cambodia.

 If you are short of time then use Boonsiri High Speed Ferries as not only did their boat look the best but they offered a service that picked us up in Bangkok and delivered us to our chosen hotel once on Koh Kood.
 From pre-trip communication to arrival on Koh Kood the service was first rate and we’d happily recommend them.